nfisher23/nickolasfisher.com/content/blog/An-Introduction-to-Redis-Streams-via-Lettuce.md

 The source code for this article [can be found on Github](https://github.com/nfisher23/reactive-programming-webflux).

-[Redis streams](https://redis.io/topics/streams-intro) are an interesting data structure that act as a sort of go-between for list and pub/sub operations: It&#39;s like [a list](https://nickolasfisher.com/blog/Working-with-Lists-in-Redis-using-Lettuce-and-Webflux) in the sense that anything pushed onto the stream is retained, it&#39;s like [pub/sub](https://nickolasfisher.com/blog/How-to-Publish-and-Subscribe-to-Redis-Using-Lettuce) in the sense that multiple consumers can see what is happening to it.
-There are many other features of streams that are covered in that article, but that&#39;s at least how you can think of it at the start.
+[Redis streams](https://redis.io/topics/streams-intro) are an interesting data structure that act as a sort of go-between for list and pub/sub operations: It's like [a list](https://nickolasfisher.com/blog/Working-with-Lists-in-Redis-using-Lettuce-and-Webflux) in the sense that anything pushed onto the stream is retained, it's like [pub/sub](https://nickolasfisher.com/blog/How-to-Publish-and-Subscribe-to-Redis-Using-Lettuce) in the sense that multiple consumers can see what is happening to it.
+There are many other features of streams that are covered in that article, but that's at least how you can think of it at the start.

-Lettuce provides operators that largely line up with what you&#39;d get using the CLI, but here we&#39;ll provide a concrete example to eliminate any ambiguity.
+Lettuce provides operators that largely line up with what you'd get using the CLI, but here we'll provide a concrete example to eliminate any ambiguity.

 ### Adding to and Reading From a Stream